Samantha Ruth Prabhu: Personal life

 Samantha's family home in Chennai was raided in late September 2015 by income tax officials, in a planned operation targeting film actors, though the actress and her father denied making any wrongful payments.
-In 2017, Samantha was appointed as the ambassador for Telangana Handlooms by the government of Telangana and currently works to promote handloom textiles in the state.
+In 2017, Samantha was appointed as the ambassador for Telangana Handlooms by the government of Telangana and worked to promote handloom textiles in the state.

-Samantha began dating actor Naga Chaitanya in 2010 after appearing in the film Ye Maaya Chesave.
+Samantha began dating actor Naga Chaitanya in 2010 after starring alongside him in the film Ye Maaya Chesave.
 The pair were engaged in a ceremony in Hyderabad on 29 January 2017.
 She got married in Goa as per traditional Hindu customs on 6 October 2017 and then by Christian customs on 7 October 2017, and became a member of the Akkineni family.
 She then started using her married name, Samantha Akkineni.
-On 31 July 2021, she removed her surname "Akkineni" from her social media handles which led to speculations of her separation with Naga Chaitanya.
-Later, on 2 October 2021, they announced their separation and eventual divorce.
+On 31 July 2021, she removed her surname "Akkineni" from her social media handles which led to speculations that the two had split up.
+On 2 October 2021, they announced their separation and eventual divorce.

-On 28 September 2020, Samantha became the founder of the women's clothing brand Saaki World.
+On 28 September 2020, Samantha founded the women's clothing brand Saaki World.

 After June 2022, Samantha was suddenly inactive on social media which sparked several rumours about her health and there were rumours of her suffering from a relapse of a rare skin disorder.
 However, her team dismissed all rumours.
 On 29 October 2022, she announced that she was diagnosed with dermatomyositis.
 In August 2023, Samantha served as Chief Guest at the world's largest Indian Independence Day Parade in Manhattan, New York City.

 Samantha publicly fought with a hepatologist, Cyriac Abby Philips, in 2024 after Philips accused her of spreading harmful medical advice when she posted about a hydrogen peroxide nebuliser.

+Samantha married director Raj Nidimoru on 1 December 2025, in a Bhuta Shuddhi Vivaha ceremony at the Linga Bhairavi Temple inside Isha Yoga center in Coimbatore, Tamil Nadu.